The following post will cover each of the hop-on-hop-off bus tours available in Vienna, as well as discounts and the pros and cons of these services.

 If you want to learn more about how much money this deal can save you, please read our post about the Vienna City Card.

 This company offers three different combo deals which include their premium ticket along with one additional service or attraction.
 Here are the current discounts available:

 Premium Vienna Tour + Belvedere Palace

 Considering that the premium ticket on its own is €31,50 for adults, these packages can easily save you a lot of money by combining a hop-on-hop-off bus tour with additional activities for less than €19 more.

 Aside from combo packages and tourist passes, you can also save money on hop-on-hop-off bus tours by using a site such as DailyDeal.

 This service offers a variety of discounts on popular activities and attractions in Vienna.

 This service currently offers up to 50% off some Vienna bus tours, but the deals will vary depending on when you access DailyDeal.

-You may also be able to find additional coupon codes which could improve your discount.
+You may also be able to find additional coupon codes that could improve your discount.